ska-sa/katgpucbf/doc/vgpu.design.rst

 Reception
 ---------
-A difference from the F- and XB-engines is that ``capture-start`` and ``capture-stop`` gate the entire processing chain rather than just transmission.
+One difference from the F- and XB-engines is that ``capture-start`` and ``capture-stop`` gate the entire processing chain rather than just transmission.
 This approach was chosen because changing the VLBI delay can make samples non-contiguous in time, which interacts poorly with rechunking